Infants and Toddlers

 Program for Toddlers

 Toddlers at St. Paul's Preschool are full of wonderment and inquiry and are encouraged to explore and experience their environment within the safety of their own space.
 Toddlers are learning to communicate and negotiate with the world and the limits of their own bodies, so our teachers provide lots of love, understanding, and support.
 The children follow a flexible daily schedule that includes circle time, art, sensory experiences, story time, and outdoor play.
-Additionally, our toddlers get to experience specialized music, Spanish and gymnastics classes weekly.
+Additionally, our toddlers get to experience specialized music, and gymnastics classes weekly.

 Our program for two year-olds provides a secure classroom environment that is nurturing, safe, and happy.
 Children at this age thrive on consistency, especially with daily routines and caregivers.
 Our curriculum emphasizes the growth and development of emotional, physical, social, and cognitive skills.
 We stimulate, guide, and encourage children with carefully planned activities that allow each child to progress at his or her own rate.

 We know that children learn about the world through play while developing social skills, language skills, and personal interests.
 Socially these children are moving away from parallel play and beginning group play.
 Teachers are available to encourage socialization through sharing and taking turns, taking care of materials, leading and following, and showing empathy.